awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.CrossRegion.md

      &X-Amz-Signature=125fe575959f5bbcebd53f2365f907179757a08b5d7a16a378dfa59387f58cdb
    ```

     When the DB instance is created and available, replication begins\.
-You can determine if the DB instance is available by calling the AWS CLI `[DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html)` command\.
+You can determine if the DB instance is available by calling the AWS CLI [DescribeDBInstances](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBInstances.html) command\.

 ## Viewing Amazon Aurora MySQL cross\-Region replicas<a name="AuroraMySQL.Replication.CrossRegion.Viewing"></a>

- You can view the cross\-Region replication relationships for your Amazon Aurora MySQL DB clusters by calling the `[describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html)` AWS CLI command or the `[DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html)` RDS API operation\.
-In the response, refer to the `ReadReplicaIdentifiers` field for the DB cluster identifiers of any cross\-Region read replica DB clusters, and refer to the `ReplicationSourceIdentifier` element for the ARN of the source DB cluster that is the replication source\.
+ You can view the cross\-Region replication relationships for your Amazon Aurora MySQL DB clusters by calling the [describe\-db\-clusters](https://docs.aws.amazon.com/cli/latest/reference/rds/describe-db-clusters.html) AWS CLI command or the [DescribeDBClusters](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_DescribeDBClusters.html) RDS API operation\.
+In the response, refer to the `ReadReplicaIdentifiers` field for the DB cluster identifiers of any cross\-Region read replica DB clusters\.
+Refer to the `ReplicationSourceIdentifier` element for the ARN of the source DB cluster that is the replication source\.

 ## Promoting a read replica to be a DB cluster<a name="AuroraMySQL.Replication.CrossRegion.Promote"></a>